kevinpunyii/Networkswalks-B082-WEEK4-PENETRATION-TESTING-ON-Live-Website/README.md

 ## Disclaimer

-This project is conducted in a controlled environment for **educational purposes only**.
-The target was a purpose-built training application authorised for security testing by Networkwalks Academy.
-These techniques must never be applied to any system without explicit written permission from the owner.
-Unauthorised access to computer systems is illegal in most jurisdictions.

-## License

-The written documentation in this repository (README, report, and docs) is released under the [MIT License](LICENSE).
-This license covers the write-up only — it does not grant permission to test any system, and no warranty is made regarding the accuracy of the fictional data used in this exercise.
+This penetration testing engagement was conducted with explicit authorization from Networkwalks Academy.
+All testing activities were performed within the agreed scope and in accordance with the applicable rules of engagement.

+The techniques and procedures documented in this repository are intended for authorized security testing and defensive purposes only.
+Security testing must never be performed against systems, applications, or infrastructure without explicit permission from the owner.
+Unauthorized access or security testing may violate applicable laws and regulations.